ychen921/slic-superpixels-image-segmentation/README.md

     2.3.
 Get the same region from the segmentation image (from the file with similar name with *_GT).
 The class for this sp_i is mode of segmentation classes in that same region.
 Save the dilated region as npy (jpg is lossy for such small patches).<be>

 <img src="images/data_process.png" width="80%" height="80%">

+### Segmentation Network
+`data_loader.py`: A data loader that retrieves superpixels and labels.
+`model.py`: We use a VGG pre-trained network and replace the last few layers with a fully connected layer.
+`Solver.py`:  Eefine the classification loss and optimizer such that we can learn a superpixel classifier from the backpropagation algorithm.
+`train_model.py`: Train the network and observe the loss in time.
+During the inference stage, combine the SLIC Superpixels' predicted labels to form the whole input image's superpixel segmentation results.
+`visualize.py`: Visualize the test segmentation map vs. the ground truth segmentation map.